oarcelus/cicemok/README.md

 In practical terms, the project helps you:

 - run a battery model over a distribution of uncertain parameters;
-- fit polynomial-chaos or sparse-regression surrogate models;
+- fit (sparse-)polynomial-chaos surrogate models;
 - calculate Sobol sensitivity indices for model outputs;
-- calibrate parameters against reference curves and explore electrode balance;
+- calibrate parameters against reference curves
+- stablish electrode stochiometry limits by reconstructing full-cell OCV curves from half-cell OCP curves;
-- generate and assess current profiles for informative experiments; and
+- generate current profiles that maximize certain parameter sensitivities (experimetal)
-- import and analyse GITT or ICI cycler data.
+- import and analyse GITT or ICI cycler data (Neware).

 This is research code, not a polished command-line application.
 The examples are valuable workflow templates, but many expect external model files, generated